There are four worship services a year, including the Candlelight Service held at 7:00 PM on the 2nd Saturday in December.

 After graduation he was asked to ride a circuit in the area beyond Montour Ridge, between the West and North branches of the Susquehanna River.
 This was to last for a period of six months and then he could return to Carlisle.
 Specifically, he was to preach at three churches: the Warrior Run Church, the Chillesquaque Church, and the Mahoning Church.

 Each Sunday, John Bryson mounted his horse and rode between the churches.
-His plans to return south however were changed when he fell in love with a girl from the Warrior Run congregation and married her.
-He eventually accepted a call to be the pastor of both the Warrior Run and Chillesquaque churches.
+His plans to return south however were not to happen.

 John Bryson and his wife, Jane Montgomery Bryson, served the two churches for half a century, and taught local youth at a classical school on their farm.
 When it came time to retire in 1841, John Bryson tried to have his son-in-law elected as the new pastor of Warrior Run, however the congregation chose another.
 The Brysons left Warrior Run Church and founded a Presbyterian church in McEwensville.